Drowning in Beauty: The Death of Orpheus

 The Death of Orpheus,” by Jean Delville (1893)

 This painting, “The Death of Orpheus” (1893) by Jean Delville, is a masterclass in Symbolist art.
+Who is this haunting figure drowning in opaque opulence?

-But beneath its ethereal glow lies a haunting, controversial narrative that modern audiences might find disturbingly relevant.
+Beneath its ethereal glow lies a haunting, controversial narrative that modern audiences might find disturbingly relevant.

 The image at first seduces you with its serenity.
 Golden-haired youth drifts in dreamy repose, haloed by celestial light.
 But linger longer, and serenity curdles into something eerie.
 This is Orpheus, the mythic poet whose severed head sings as it floats downriver.
 Delville renders not a moment of horror, but of transcendent detachment.